MrPlusGH/NPlusMiner/README.md

    GUI

       Since version 2.0 NPlusMiner has a GUI making it easy to configure and run.
       Relies on config files.
 No need to edit bat files.
-Simply run NPlusMiner (Not the .ps1) Set the config on the config tab, save, close, run For console lovers.
-Right click the NPlusMiner file > Properties > change "hidden" to "maximized" in the target field
+Simply run NPlusMiner Set your wallet address and hit start
+      For console lovers.
+Run NPlusMiner-ConsoleUp.

+   Pause Mining

+        Ability to pause miners while keeping other jobs running (pause button) This will stop mining activity
+        BrainPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background avoiding the learning phase on resume

    prerun

       Ability to run a batch prior switching to a specific algo.